How to Clean and Maintain Your Mattress

 Keep the bounce house outside.
 Kids (of all ages) love bouncing on beds.
 Unfortunately, as accommodating as your mattress seems to this kind of fun, it is terrible for the health of your mattress, box spring, and bed frame.
 You can give your mattress the best chance of a long life if you send bouncing children outside to the trampoline instead.

 When you think about the many benefits of a well-maintained mattress, it’s hard to ignore these simple steps to keep your mattress clean and healthy.
 A better night’s sleep on a more comfortable mattress that will last longer than average make these steps a worthwhile investment.

-If you have questions about cleaning your mattress or cleaning tips that you’ve found to work well, we’d love to hear about them in the comments below.
+If you have questions about cleaning your mattress or bedroom cleaning tips that you’ve found to work well, we’d love to hear about them in the comments below.